nodejs/node/doc/api/child_process.md

    Accessing the IPC channel fd in any way other than [`process.send()`][] or using the IPC channel with a child process that is not a Node.js instance is not supported.
-3. `'ignore'` - Instructs Node.js to ignore the fd in the child.
-While Node.js will always open fds 0 - 2 for the processes it spawns, setting the fd to `'ignore'` will cause Node.js to open `/dev/null` and attach it to the child's fd.
+3. `'ignore'`: Instructs Node.js to ignore the fd in the child.
+While Node.js will always open fds 0, 1, and 2 for the processes it spawns, setting the fd to `'ignore'` will cause Node.js to open `/dev/null` and attach it to the child's fd.
-4. `'inherit'` - Pass through the corresponding stdio stream to/from the parent process.
+4. `'inherit'`: Pass through the corresponding stdio stream to/from the parent process.
 In the first three positions, this is equivalent to `process.stdin`, `process.stdout`, and `process.stderr`, respectively.
 In any other position, equivalent to `'ignore'`.
-5. {Stream} object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
+5. {Stream} object: Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
 The stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
-6. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
+6. Positive integer: The integer value is interpreted as a file descriptor that is currently open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
 Passing sockets is not supported on Windows.
-7. `null`, `undefined` - Use default value.
-For stdio fds 0, 1, and 2 (in other
-   words, stdin, stdout, and stderr) a pipe is created.
+7. `null`, `undefined`: Use default value.
+For stdio fds 0, 1, and 2 (in other words, stdin, stdout, and stderr) a pipe is created.
 For fd 3 and up, the default is `'ignore'`.